District 3 matters

 The Problem

-Oil revenue is projected to decline 54% by 2035, losing $278–$301 million.
-The Health Department deficit hit $14 million requiring General Fund coverage.
-The city has a 22% average vacancy rate across departments, up to 40% in some — libraries are closing due to staffing shortages.
+Oil revenue is projected to decline 54% by 2035, costing the City $278 to $301 million in lost revenue.
+The Health Department deficit hit $14 million, requiring General Fund coverage.
+The City has a 22% average vacancy rate across departments, up to 40% in some, with libraries closing due to staffing shortages.

-Street spending: $52,527 per mile compared to San Diego at $13,939.
-A city audit found Long Beach “failed to prove it spent street repair money effectively.”
-Infrastructure needs total $698.6 million per year — far beyond current capacity.
+Long Beach spends $52,527 per street mile compared to San Diego's $13,939.
+A city audit found Long Beach 'failed to prove it spent street repair money effectively.'
+Total infrastructure needs are $698.6 million per year, far beyond current capacity.
+Year after year, departments cite the same crises while the deficit keeps growing.

 Infrastructure & Neighborhood Investment